-Agribusiness in Schools has expanded to 116 schools nationwide in 10 years and the notable increase in students pursuing tertiary education in the primary sector, with 27 students attending Lincoln University and others enrolling in related institutions at the end of 2022 school year, are positive steps forward.
+Agribusiness in Schools has expanded to 116 schools nationwide in 10 years and the notable increase in students pursuing tertiary education in the primary sector, with the example of 27 students from St Paul's Catholic School at the end of 2022 school year choosing to go to Lincoln University in 2023, are positive steps forward.
 The programme has succeeded in changing students' perceptions of the primary sector, providing them with valuable life skills regardless of their career path.